NikishaChhima/NikishaChhima/README.md

 # Welcome to My Portfolio

-Hi, I’m Nikisha Chhima and below is a selection of my projects, showcasing work in data analysis, statistics, forecasting, and software development.
+Hi, I’m Nikisha Chhima and below is a selection of my projects/assignments, showcasing work in data analysis, statistics, forecasting, and software development.

 ---